 This course explores Western and non-Western approaches to ethical reasoning, and the social implications of unethical behavior.
-Current professional ethics as well as cultural values will be analyzed, and students will be asked to reconcile these with personal beliefs in order to prepare them
+Current professional ethics as well as cultural values will be analyzed, and students will be asked to reconcile these with personal beliefs in order to prepare them for taking responsibility for their actions in the world.

-Course Code in English: PHIL 1404 Prerequisites: None Credits: 3
+Course Code in English: PHIL 1404